freenode/web-7.0/content/news/2016-12-17-celebrating-fedora-freenode.md

 commitment to championing free and open source software and contributing back to upstream projects for the benefit of the open source community.
-*Features* stands for Fedora's commitment to driving some of the newest features *First* before anyone else.
+*Features* stands for Fedora's commitment to driving some of the newest features *First*.
 Some of these examples include the [Wayland display server](https://en.wikipedia.org/wiki/Wayland_(display_server_protocol)), [systemd](https://en.wikipedia.org/wiki/Systemd), and [GNOME 3](https://en.wikipedia.org/wiki/GNOME#GNOME_3).
 Perhaps most